-Thirdly, measurements from ice cores going back 160,000 years show that the Earth's temperature closely paralleled the amount of carbon dioxide and methane in the atmosphere (see Figure 2).
+2.2.4 Thirdly, measurements from ice cores going back 160,000 years show that the Earth's temperature closely paralleled the amount of carbon dioxide and methane in the atmosphere.
 Although we do not know the details of cause and effect, calculations indicate that changes in these greenhouse gases were part, but not all, of the reason for the large (5-7°C) global temperature swings between ice ages and interglacial periods.

-How might human activities change global climate?
+2.3 How might human activities change global climate ?

-Naturally occurring greenhouse gases keep the Earth warm enough to be habitable.
-By increasing their concentrations, and by adding new greenhouse gases like chlorofluorocarbons (CFCs), humankind is capable of raising the global-average annual-mean surface-air temperature (which, for simplicity, is referred to as the "global temperature"), although we are uncertain about the rate at which this will occur.
-Strictly, this is an enhanced greenhouse effect - above that occurring due to natural greenhouse gas concentrations; the word "enhanced" is usually omitted, but it should not be forgotten.
+2.3.1 Naturally occurring greenhouse gases keep the Earth warm enough to be habitable.
+By increasing their concentrations, and by adding new greenhouse gases like chlorofluorocarbons (CFCs), humankind is capable of raising the global-average annual-mean surface-air temperature (which. for simplicity, is referred to as the "global temperature"), although we are uncertain about the rate at which this will occur.
+Strictly, this is an enhanced greenhouse effect-above that occurring due to natural greenhouse gas concentrations; the word "enhanced" is usually omitted, but it should not be forgotten.
 Other changes in climate are expected to result, for example changes in precipitation, and a global warming will cause sea levels to rise; these are discussed in more detail later.

-Figure 2: Analysis of air trapped in Antarctic ice cores shows that methane and carbon dioxide concentrations were closely correlated with the local temperature over the last 160 000 years Present day concentrations of carbon dioxide are indicated
+Analysis of air trapped in Antarctic ice cores shows that methane and carbon dioxide concentrations were closely correlated with the local temperature over the last 160 000 years.
+Present-day concentrations of carbon dioxide are indicated.

-There are other human activities which have the potential to affect climate A change in the albedo (reflectivity) of the land, brought about by desertification or deforestation affects the amount of solar energy absorbed at the Earth's surface Human-made aerosols, from sulphur emitted largely in fossil fuel combustion can modify clouds and this may act to lower temperatures Lastly, changes in ozone in the stratosphere due to CFCs may also influence climate
+2.3.2 There are other human activities which have the potential to affect climate.
+A change in the albedo (reflectivity) of the land, brought about by desertification or deforestation affects the amount of solar energy absorbed at the Earth's surface.
+Human-made aerosols, from sulphur emitted largely in fossil fuel combustion, can modify clouds and this may act to lower temperatures.
+Lastly, changes in ozone in the stratosphere due to CFCs may also influence climate.

-What are the greenhouse gases and why are they increasing?
+3. What are the greenhouse gases and why are they increasing?

-We are certain that the concentrations of greenhouse gases in the atmosphere have changed naturally on ice-age timescales and have been increasing since pre-industrial times due to human activities.
-Table 1 summarizes the present and pre-industrial abundances, current rates of change and present atmospheric lifetimes of greenhouse gases influenced by human activities.
-Carbon dioxide methane and nitrous oxide all have significant natural and human sources, while the chlorofluorocarbons are only produced industrially

-Two important greenhouse gases, water vapour and ozone, are not included in this table.
+3.0.1 We are certain that the concentrations of greenhouse gases in the atmosphere have changed naturally on ice-age time-scales, and have been increasing since preindustrial times due to human activities.
+The table below summarizes the present and pre-industrial abundances, current rates of change and present atmospheric lifetimes of greenhouse gases influenced by human activities.
+Carbon dioxide, methane, and nitrous oxide all have significant natural and human sources, while the chlorofluorocarbons are only produced industrially.
+3.0.2 Two important greenhouse gases, water vapour and ozone, are not included in the tableoverleaf.
 Water vapour has the largest greenhouse effect, but its concentration in the troposphere is determined internally within the climate system, and, on a global scale, is not affected by human sources and sinks.
-Water vapour will increase in response to global warming and further enhance it, this process is included in climate models.
+Water vapour will increase in response to global warming and further enhance it: this process is included in climate models.
 The concentration of ozone is changing both in the stratosphere and the troposphere due to human activities, but it is difficult to quantify the changes from present observations.

-For a thousand years prior to the industrial revolution, abundances of the greenhouse gases were relatively constant However, as the world's population increased as the world became more industrialized and as agriculture developed, the abundances of the greenhouse gases increased markedly Figure 3 illustrates this for carbon dioxide, methane, nitrous oxide and CFC 11
+3.0.3 For a thousand years prior to the industrial revolution, abundances of the greenhouse gases were relatively constant.
+However, as the world's population increased, as the world became more industrialized and as agriculture developed, the abundances of the greenhouse gases increased markedly.
+The figures overleaf illustrate this for carbon dioxide, methane, nitrous oxide and CFC-11.